jonthebeef/cursordone/tasks/create-docs-area-1736601484934.md

    - Markdown preview support
    - Modern dialog interfaces

 The documentation system is now fully integrated with the existing task and epic management features, providing a complete project management solution.

+---

+## Guidelines

+- The fewer lines of code, the better
+- Proceed like a Senior Developer // 10x engineer
+- DO NOT STOP WORKING until task is complete
+- Start reasoning paragraphs with uncertainty, then build confidence through analysis